 The Academy of Master Clinicians

 Clinical excellence is one of the hallmarks of Penn Medicine and a priority of the Penn Medicine Strategic Plan.
 Penn Medicine clinicians are innovators and leaders in their fields.
 We are indebted especially to those exceptional clinicians who consistently exemplify the highest standards of patient care and professionalism.
-In a major initiative to recognize and celebrate their contributions while at the same time strengthening our commitment to leadership in patient care for the future, we are launching a new program, The Academy of Master Clinicians.
-The Academy of Master Clinicians will be supported by a major philanthropic gift and institutional funding.
+In a major initiative to recognize and celebrate their contributions while at the same time strengthening our commitment to leadership in patient care for the future, a new program, The Academy of Master Clinicians, was launched in 2013.
+The Academy of Master Clinicians is supported by a major philanthropic gift and institutional funding.

 The Academy of Master Clinicians is the highest clinical honor for a Penn Medicine physician today, and is a commitment to leadership in exceptional patient care at present and in the future.
 The work of the Academy is to recognize and promote clinical excellence in all entities of Penn Medicine by fostering the highest standards of patient care, with a dedication to the art of medicine, education, professionalism, humanism, collegiality, and citizenship.